Anti-Bullying Awareness Program

 How Does the Program Work?

-A student with information, and wishing to remain anonymous, can submit tips by using the Winnebago CountyWide Crime Stoppers tip line, website, text, or choose to speak confidentially to the school’s Police Student Liaison Officer.
-The Winnebago CountyWide Crime Stoppers tip line is 920-231-TIPS (8477) or text IGOTYA and the tip to Crimes (274637) which is non-recorded and anonymous .
+A student with information, and wishing to remain anonymous, can submit tips by using the Winnebago CountyWide Crime Stoppers tip line, P3 APP, or choose to speak confidentially to the school’s Police Student Liaison Officer.
+The Winnebago CountyWide Crime Stoppers tip line is 920-231-TIPS (8477) .

 The anonymous option gives the student a confidential identification number in order to maintain anonymity.
 That information is then submitted to the school for an investigation.
 If the information submitted leads to an arrest, a cash reward of $50.00 is paid to the caller by the Police School Liaison Officer.